The Overwhelmed Brain

 Accept others are where they need to be at this time, even if you disagree with their choices.

-After all, if you were ever a teenager, you know what it’s like when someone else, especially an adult, tells you what to do.
-You think you know what you’re doing so you do your own thing anyway.
+After all, if you were ever a teenager (which of course you were, or still are), you know what it’s like when someone else, especially an adult, tells you what to do.
+You think you know what you’re doing but you do your own thing anyway.

 That’s how I see people that are rebelling or intoxicating their lives somehow.
 Some act like teenagers believing that they know exactly what they’re doing and don’t need anyone’s help to change.